 Welcome to First Lines Given!
 If that sentence confuses you, here's a link to where I explain what this is.
 Today's first line is by Ann Harrison-Barnes!
 (Happy early birthday, Ann!)
 She said: Such a sweet one!
 I rarely see snow, so I don't write about it often.
 Anyways, here's the result: On a cold … Continue reading First lines given – #3

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
-Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson
+Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson

 There's always awards—a winner—when it comes to creative arts.
 A favorite to pick.
 But it doesn't have to be that way.
 I attended a music festival a while back.
 I stood surrounded by different genres and styles.
 Artists with more stage lights and fireworks played at the end.
-Those artists, of … Continue reading Can an artist be less than or equal to another?
+Those artists, of course, were more popular … Continue reading Can an artist be less than or equal to another?